 Explore Diamond Lake

 Diamond Lake is nestled under the eastern flanks of Mount Alfred, about 15 km north of Glenorchy.
 It’s a nice stop when exploring Paradise, but you can also go on an easy stroll along the Diamond Creek Track that follows the left bank of the creek to Lake Reid.
 It will only take you about 45 minutes one way.
-Diamond Lake is popular for fishing, so you might see some fisherman trying to catch trout.
-Camping at Diamond Lake is possible as well for $8 NZD per night.
+Diamond Lake is popular for fishing, so you might see some fishermen trying to catch trout.
+Camping at Diamond Lake is possible as well for NZD 8 per night.

 Go horseback riding in Paradise

 An unforgettable experience for an animal – in particular horse – lover, is a horseback riding experience in Paradise.
 High Country Horses offers 6 different horse riding tours suitable for beginners, intermediates, and experienced riders.
 You will be taken through the beautiful New Zealand countryside and see a lot of the Lord of the Rings filming locations.
 This is without a doubt one of the best things to do in Glenorchy.
 Enjoy the stunning scenery from the back of a horse while taking in the serene nature and silence.